jindrichmynarz/dissertation/parts/linking.md

 While the title suggests the blog post is about data fusion, it is more about linking.
 <http://blog.mynarz.net/2016/10/basic-fusion-of-rdf-data-in-sparql.html>
 Perhaps the confusion arises from fusion and linking being merged when dealing with blank nodes.

--->
+# New linking, 2017-03-31

+Count of unlinked organizations: 2079
+Count of unlinked organizations with invalid registrations: 615 Count of unlinked bidders: 1924
+Count of unlinked contracting authorities: 172 (some contracting authorities are bidders too) -->